 Even with the best preventive measures, emergencies can happen.
 A well-documented and practiced emergency response plan is essential for protecting everyone on your property.
 This plan should cover various scenarios, including fires, medical emergencies, power outages, and security threats.
 Security professionals can help develop and rehearse these procedures, ensuring your staff knows exactly what to do when the unexpected happens.
 Regular training and drills turn your plan from a document in a binder into an effective, real-world response, minimizing confusion and keeping guests calm and safe during a crisis.

-Mobile Security Patrols
+Covering More Ground with Mobile Security Patrols

 For larger properties with extensive grounds, parking lots, or multiple buildings, mobile patrols are an efficient way to maintain a security presence.
 These patrols involve guards moving through your property in marked vehicles or on foot, creating a visible deterrent that covers a wide area.
 Regular, randomized patrols disrupt criminal patterns and show that your entire property is being monitored, not just the main lobby.
 Visible security patrols, combined with other measures like CCTV, can deter would-be thieves and provide peace of mind to guests, especially as they walk to and from their vehicles at night.